milosgarunovic/tinyurl/README.md

 Add later:

+- [ ] dependabot for automatic dependency pull requests, then check if everything works
+- [ ] unused endpoints statistic.
+Something like "last used" date, and then every day a cron job runs and checks if there are any links older than n days (maybe admin should set this number in UI)
+- [ ] also last visited site by query, like /asdf1234 last used 17 Oct 2023, then in a couple of years if it's unused memory from those can be cleared
 - [ ] Add source query parameter so statistics can be more accurate from where request originated.
 See if there's any alternative for this
 - [ ] Add frontend (maybe with Kotlin/React)